While cleaning my desk, I found a notebook from a few years ago where I’d listed 10 qualities or capabilities I admire.

 They came from a site that displays dozens of these words and asks you to pick a smaller subset that represents what you value most.
 (Something like that – I don’t remember the site or the specific instructions.)

 Benevolence doesn’t mean being naive.
 People can be dangerous and abusive.
-But as a day-to-day attitude, you aren’t keeping your focus trained exclusively on flaws.
-You aren’t eager to condemn people or deny them humanity.
+But as a day-to-day attitude, you aren’t focusing exclusively on flaws.
+You aren’t eager to condemn people.
 You can make judgments but leave room for doubt, realizing that you may need to revise your opinion, because there’s a limit to what you know.

-When the mind is supple and your thoughts are more clear, life is better.
-It’s painful to live in a mental fog with poor focus and memory, or in a state of brooding where your thinking is distorted and repetitive.
+When your mind is supple and your thinking is clear, life is better.
+It’s painful to live in a mental fog with poor focus and memory, or in a state of brooding where your thoughts are distorted and repetitive.

 Competence is a decent, no-frills quality.
-It says nothing about your natural disposition towards something, just how good you are at it now.
-You can improve by practicing, working with excellent teachers, and developing discipline, even if you aren’t a genius.
+It doesn’t emphasize buried talents; it’s about how good you are at something now, and no empty boasting is allowed.
+Even if you aren’t a genius, you can improve at something by practicing, working with excellent teachers, and developing discipline.

 It’s also a sign of respect; you’re taking your responsibilities seriously and doing your best not to let yourself and other people down.